ricea/yizhen-step-repo/week3/README.md

 ##### 3. add advanced operations: abs, int, round

-- similar with parenthesis, i first converts these into tokens
+- similar with parentheses, i first converts these into tokens
 - inside chunkify, i attach them to a child's `fn` property to mark the action to execute later
 - in `unpack` function, after calculating, it's checks if a chunk has these marks in its `fn`, and calls corresponding actions.